Nagendra1997/mesibo-documentation/android_custom_tutorial.md

 ## Creating UI elements

-In order to have your own custom chat layout, you need to create your own Activity class and UIFragment class.
+In order to have your own custom chat layout, you need to create your own MessagingActivity class and UIFragment class.
 In this tutorial, we will be calling them `MessagingActivity` and `MessagingUiFragment`.

 `MessagingActivity.java` loads `MessagingUIFragment` which has MesiboRecyclerView and Adapter.